bhatti/saas_rbac/README.md

 The realm defines domain of security, e.g. you may have have different security policies for different applications that can be applied by creating realm for each application.

+### Organization

+An organization represents customer who can have one or more principals (users) and groups.

+### Group

+A group represents segregation of responsibility within the organization and can be associated with one or more principals (users).

 ### Principal

-A principal represents an identity and can be represented by user or an application.
+A principal represents an identity and tied with the organization.

 ### Role

 A role represents job title or function.
 A principal belongs to one or more roles.
 One of key feature of SaasRRBAC is that roles support inheritance where a role can have one or more roles.
 Roles can be assigned for a predefined duration of time to principals.

+### Resource

+A resource represents the entity that needs to be protected such as APIs, Data, Feature-set, reports, jobs, projects, etc.

 ### Claim

-A claim defines permission and consists of three parts: operation, resource and condition, where operation is a "verb" that describes action and resource represents "object" that is acted upon, and condition is an optional component that describes dynamic condition that must be checked.
+A claim defines permission and consists of three parts: operation, resource-id and constraints, where operation is a "verb" that describes action and resource-id represents id of the resource that is acted upon, and constraints is an optional component that describes dynamic condition that must be checked.
 The claims can be assigned to roles or principal.
-The condition contains a Javascript based logical expressions and provides access to runtime request parameters.
+The constraints contains a logical expressions and provides access to runtime request parameters.
 Claim can be assigned for a duration of time so that they are not permanent.

+### License Policy

+The license policy represents a set of claims that an organization can access based on pricing or license model.

+*** Note ***: The resources and claims are defined by the Saas provider and then sign up process defines organization and license-policy.
+The organization then creates principals/roles and associates claims with roles/principals.
+All claims set by the organization would be subset of license policy and time bound within the range of license policy.

 ## System Layers